SplashSync/Sylius-Bundle/src/Resources/docs/docs/2-features.en.md

 #### Merge all your customers data

 Once all your modules connected, use the Object Linked to identify and merge all your customers profiles into a single Splash entity.
-This way, all similar informations will be shared and synchronized anywhere, from CRM (i.e. Wordpress), ERP (i.e. Dolibarr), to other E-Commerce (i.e. WooCommerce, Prestashop).
+This way, all similar information will be shared and synchronized anywhere, from CRM (i.e. Wordpress), ERP (i.e. Dolibarr), to other E-Commerce (i.e. WooCommerce, Prestashop).

 #### Consolidate & Simplify your Financial Analytic